telmedragon/hello-world/README.md

-# hello-world
+# inits

-I'm a coding noob
+vim settings and such